eldiablolives/avatar/README.md

 on(eventName, callback) - same as on(callback) only fires when specific event is dispatched

 events
 ======

-imageAdded
+imageAdded - if you drag & drop multiple images, only the first will be considered, others discarded.

-multipleImagesAdded - avatar will process only the first image but you'll get the notification
+cropped - after image is cropped.
+This is an asynchronous way to get a synchronous response

-cropped
+upload - when upload starts

-upload
+uploaded - when images is uploaded

-uploadEnd
+error - if there is some sort of error